Which type of accounting is primarily concerned with tracking and... | Study Prep in Pearson+

-Which type of accounting is primarily concerned with tracking and reporting the financial responsibilities of a parent company for its subsidiaries?
+Which type of accounting is primarily concerned with tracking and reporting a company's business and personal property coverage for insurance and asset management purposes?

 A